-The following program was selected as a major program in our audit of compliance in accordance with the Uniform Guidance.
+The following programs were selected as major programs in our audit of compliance in accordance with the Uniform Guidance.

-CFDA No. Program or Cluster Title

-84.010 Title I Grants to Local Educational Agencies
+CFDA No. Program or Cluster Title 84.010 Title I Grants to Local Educational Agencies 84.027 Special Education Cluster (IDEA) - Special Education Grants to States 84.173 Special Education Cluster (IDEA) - Special Education - Preschool Grants